- Training & Events

 The success that oil will have in asset health optimization will be reliant upon a number of issues.
 First, permanently mounted sensors, irrespective of the technology, will need to be low cost, although as demand from industry for sensors increases so the price will fall as witnessed in the information technology industry during the 90’s.
 Second, monitoring software will need smarter algorithms to better interpret data as it is gathered from the sensors.
 Third, software will need greater levels of compliance to allow exchange of data between different packages, and to this end, the Maintenance Information Management Open Systems Alliance (MIMOSA) Group will be a driving force.
-Finally, education will vastly influence success as company personnel, rather than a CM department, take a group responsibility in achieving the goals.
+Finally, education will vastly influence success as company personnel, rather than a Condition Monitoring department, take a group responsibility in achieving the goals.

 All of this will only be effective if the whole is tied together with information flowing bi-directionally between various resources within the company.
 This, the over-riding success factor, will be where team play has a major role.